The Birmingham News

-The Birmingham News was the principal newspaper for Birmingham, Alabama, United States in the latter half of the 20th Century and the first quarter of the 21st.
+The Birmingham News was the principal newspaper for Birmingham, Alabama, United States in the latter half of the 20th century and the first quarter of the 21st.
 The paper was owned by Advance Publications and was a daily newspaper from its founding through September 30, 2012.
 After that day, the News and its two sister Alabama newspapers, the Press-Register in Mobile and The Huntsville Times, moved to a thrice-weekly print-edition publication schedule (Sundays, Wednesdays and Fridays).

-The News and its sister newspapers printed their final edition on February 26, 2023, after almost 135 years of publication.
-Their digital operation, al.com, survives.
+The News and its sister newspapers published their final print edition on February 26, 2023, after almost 135 years of publication.
+Their digital operation, AL.com, survives.

 History

 The Birmingham News was launched on March 14, 1888, by Rufus N. Rhodes as The Evening News, a four-page paper with two reporters and $800 of operating capital.
 At the time, the city of Birmingham was only 17 years old, but was an already booming industrial city and a beacon of the "New South" still recovering from the aftermath of the American Civil War and Reconstruction.
 Newspapers joined with industrial tycoons, academics and real-estate speculators in relentless boosterism of the new city.
 Prior to starting the paper, Rhodes worked as editor of the city's Daily Herald.
 However, he and the publisher had a falling out over a proposed public works project.
 Rhodes supported construction of a viaduct across "Railroad Reservation" dividing north and south Birmingham.
 The Herald's publisher opposed the project.
 The dispute ended with Rhodes leaving to launch the News with the slogan "Great is Birmingham and The News is its Prophet!"
 The "News Bridge" (21st Street Viaduct) was dedicated on July 4, 1891, which Rhodes' paper hailed as the "grandest of all municipal achievements of great and glorious Birmingham."

 The News circulation grew from 628 in 1888 to more than 7,000 in 1891, when it became the largest daily in Alabama and won the contract to publish the General Laws of Alabama.
 The name changed first to The Evening News, then The Daily News, and, in 1895, The Birmingham News.
 The newspaper continued to grow, reaching a circulation of 17,000 in 1909.